-Trump Says He’ll Pardon Conservative Commentator Dinesh D’Souza, Who Pleaded Guilty to Campaign Finance Fraud
+Trump Pardons Conservative Commentator Dinesh D’Souza, Who Pleaded Guilty to Campaign Finance Fraud

-President Donald Trump announced unexpectedly Thursday that he is granting a full pardon to Dinesh D’Souza, the conservative author and filmmaker who pleaded guilty to violating federal campaign finance laws in 2014.
-He was indicted earlier that year on charges that he illegally used straw donors to contribute to Republican Senate candidate Wendy Long in New York in 2012.
+President Donald Trump announced unexpectedly Thursday that he is granting a full pardon to Dinesh D’Souza, the conservative author and filmmaker who pleaded guilty to violating federal campaign finance laws in 2014 after he was indicted earlier that year on charges that he illegally used straw donors to contribute to Republican Senate candidate Wendy Long in New York in 2012.

 “Will be giving a Full Pardon to Dinesh D’Souza today.
 He was treated very unfairly by our government!”
 Trump tweeted.